rabadzhiyski/web_app/README.md

 # web_app
 World Bank Data Dashboard of top 10 World Economies.
+Created a web-application hosted on Heroku that extracts, transforms and load data into a Dashboard.

 https://example-worldbank-app.herokuapp.com/